Fetal alcohol spectrum disorder: Growth

 In terms of FASD, growth deficiency is defined as significantly below average height, weight or both due to prenatal alcohol exposure and can be assessed at any point in the lifespan.
 Growth measurements must be adjusted for parental height, gestational age (for a premature infant), and other postnatal insults (e.g., poor nutrition), although birth height and weight are the preferred measurements.
 Deficiencies are documented when height or weight falls at or below the 10th percentile of standardized growth charts appropriate to the population.
 Prenatal or postnatal presentation of growth deficits can occur, but are most often postnatal.

 Criteria for FASD are least specific in the Institute of Medicine (IOM) diagnostic system ("low birth weight..., decelerating weight not due to nutrition..., [or] disproportional low weight to height" p.
 4 of executive summary), while the CDC use the 10th percentile as a cut-off to determine growth deficiency.
 The "4-Digit Diagnostic Code" allows for mid-range gradations in growth deficiency (between the 3rd and 10th percentiles) and severe growth deficiency at or below the 3rd percentile.
-Growth deficiency (at severe, moderate, or mild levels) contributes to diagnoses of FAS and pFAS, but not ARND or static encephalopathy.
+Growth deficiency, which may range from mild to severe, is one of the diagnostic features of fetal alcohol syndrome (FAS) and partial fetal alcohol syndrome (pFAS), but is not required for diagnoses of alcohol-related neurodevelopmental disorder (ARND) under the diagnostic systems in which ARND is recognized.

 The "4-Digit Diagnostic Code" from 2004 ranks growth deficiency as follows: